 The excise tax capital improvement fund accounts for revenue from the first and second quarter percent real estate excise tax, which is reserved for the funding of capital projects related to streets, sidewalks, traffic improvements, parks, fire protection facilities, and other public facilities.
-The fund balance at the end of 2013 was \$9.7 million.
-Even with almost \$4 million transferred to fund scheduled capital projects the fund had an increase in remaining fund balance of 49% over 2012.
-Excise tax receipts continue to rise, consistent with the economic improvement seen in other areas of the city.
+The fund balance at the end of 2014 was \$12.4 million.
+Transfers for over \$4 million were used to fund scheduled capital projects.

 The general capital projects fund accounts for the acquisition and/or construction of general governmental infrastructure, facilities, and equipment that are approved in the City's capital improvement program (CIP) and that are funded from other general revenue sources, grants, and restricted funds.
-The ending fund balance decreased significantly from the prior year.
-The City is in the process of exhausting unspent bond proceeds from the 2010 Build America Bonds on the construction of a new Justice Center that will be home to our Municipal Court and Police Department.
-The project spent almost \$20 million in 2013 and is scheduled to be completed in
+The ending fund balance decreased from the prior year.
+Construction was completed on the City's new Justice Center in 2014.
+Costs in 2014 for this project were \$9 million of the total \$14 million in total capital expenditures.
+The remaining highlighted projects were a building acquisition, safety equipment, network infrastructure and facility efficiency projects.